Griffith Rutherford: Campaign against Cherokee

-The now-four regiments skirmished with hostile Indians at Valley Town, Ellijay, and near the southern Watauga settlements (present day northeast Tennessee).
+The now-four regiments skirmished with hostile Indians at Valley Town, Ellijay, and near the southern Watauga settlements (present-day northeast Tennessee).
 Eventually, the Indian tribes were subdued at the cost of three fatalities to Rutherford's regiment.
 Casualties to the Indians, however, were severe.
 By the end of the conflict, the four regiments had destroyed 36 Indian towns, decimated acres of corn farms, and chased off most of the Indians' cattle.
 Afterwards, Rutherford returned home by the same route.
 He arrived back in Salisbury in early October, where he disbanded his troops.

 Later that month, Rutherford authorized another punitive expedition, called the Rutherford Light Horse expedition, of a recently raised cavalry force, led by Captain William Moore joined by Captain Joseph Hardin Sr., of the Tryon County Regiment (North Carolina), to attack the Middle Towns.

 Southern theater

-British strategists viewed the southern colonies, especially lightly-populated Georgia, as the most vulnerable of all.
+British strategists viewed the southern colonies, especially lightly populated Georgia, as the most vulnerable of all.
 Despite early victories won by the Patriots at Charleston and other settlements, the South became the focus of a British attack starting in 1778.
 Governor Richard Caswell of North Carolina identified the threat and immediately ordered the militia to regroup.
 Rutherford, who had been checking on Loyalists since his return to Salisbury in 1776, received word by October.
 Caswell and Rutherford met in Kinston, North Carolina, on November 25 to discuss the specifics of Rutherford's assignment.
 Apparently, a fleet of British ships was en route from New York City and heavily endangered key coastal cities.
 Rutherford amassed a force, which reached the border of South Carolina by early December, and proceeded to establish headquarters near Savannah in Purrysburg, South Carolina, the following month.

 With the cities of Savannah and Augusta taken by February, the campaign was severely weakened.
-Rutherford moved his troops near Augusta, where he supported General John Ashe during the Battle of Brier Creek on March 3.
-Soldiers' enlistments soon began expiring, and by April 10, most of Rutherford's forces had returned to North Carolina.
+Rutherford moved his troops near Augusta, where he supported General John Ashe during the Battle of Brier Creek on March 3, 1779.
+Soldiers' enlistments soon began expiring, and by April 10, 1779, most of Rutherford's forces had returned to North Carolina.

 The loss of Charleston in 1780 was a huge blow to the Patriot cause and posed a significant threat to neighboring North Carolina, which lacked adequate defenses due to expiring enlistments.
-Rutherford saw the danger by calling back his remaining troops stationed in South Carolina and ordering all soldiers from Salisbury to rally near Charlotte, North Carolina.
-A force of 900 had accumulated by early June.
+Rutherford saw the danger by calling back his remaining troops stationed in South Carolina and ordering all soldiers from Salisbury to rally near Charlotte.
+A force of 900 men had accumulated by early June.